bigchaindb/bigchaindb/docs/server/source/production-nodes/setup-run-node.md

 # Set Up and Run a Cluster Node

 This is a page of general guidelines for setting up a production BigchainDB node.
-Before continuing, please review the pages about production node [assumptions](node-assumptions.html), [components](node-components.html) and [requirements](node-requirements.html).
+Before continuing, make sure you've read the pages about production node [assumptions](node-assumptions.html), [components](node-components.html) and [requirements](node-requirements.html).

 Note: These are just guidelines.
 You can modify them to suit your needs.
 For example, if you want to initialize the MongoDB replica set before installing BigchainDB, you _can_ do that.
+If you'd prefer to use Docker and Kubernetes, you can (and [we have a template](../cloud-deployment-templates/node-on-kubernetes.html)).
 We don't cover all possible setup procedures here.

 ## Security Guidelines